mbroihier/hsm/README.md

 Installation

-  1)  Install Stretch Lite from www.raspberrypi.org/downloads/raspbian
+  1)  Install Buster Lite from www.raspberrypi.org/downloads/raspbian
-      I do headless installs of my PI's which, on the publication date means that I copy the raspbian image to the SD card plugged into my Mac, mount the card and touch the ssh file on the boot partition.
+      I do headless installs of my PI's which, on this publication date means that I copy the raspbian image to the SD card plugged into my Mac, mount the card and touch the ssh file on the boot partition.